rudinger/rudinger.github.io/index.md

 I am also a contributing member of the [Decompositional Semantics Initiative](http://decomp.io).
 Before coming to JHU, I received my B.S. in Computer Science from Yale University, where I worked with Dana Angluin and Bob Frank.

-I am currently on the job market for Fall 2019.
-Please feel free to reach out!